stellarwp/kadence-blocks/readme.txt

 Release Date: May TBD 2024
 * Fix: Advanced form message padding unit on front end
 * Fix: Advanced form input padding unit on front end
+* Fix: Sanitize custom snazzy maps styles in Google Maps block.

 = 3.2.39 =
 Release Date: May 22nd 2024
 * Fix: Using Google fonts for captions in advanced gallery block.
 * Fix: Issue with columns preview in testimonial.
 * Fix: Issue with escaping attribute in testimonial block.
 * Fix: Issue with escaping attribute in countdown block.

 = 3.2.38 =
 Release Date: May 10th 2024